Skip to content

 Supplementary material and data in journal articles

-Supplementary material is not included in the PDF of the article or in any print version and does not form part of the Version of Record.
-As it is not considered integral to the article it is not subject to peer review and cannot be formally cited.
-Supplementary material is hosted for free with an article on IOPscience, in the format supplied by the author, and is accessible to the whole readership.
-Supplementary material is not formatted or edited by our production team, and so proofs are not provided to authors.
+Supplementary material / data is not included in the PDF of the article and does not form part of the Version of Record.
+As they are not considered integral to the article, files will not be included in peer review by default, but they will be available for peer reviewers to check if they wish.
+Supplementary material / data is hosted for free with an article on IOPscience, in the format supplied by the author, and is accessible to the whole readership.
+Supplementary material / data is not formatted or edited by our production team, and so proofs are not provided to authors.

 Authors should ensure the necessary permissions are obtained before including any third party supplementary material with their submission.